9536240277/AssesmentKent/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-For running backend firest user need to run the following command in backend folder:
+For running backend first user need to run the following command in backend folder:

 * nodemon
   ```sh